 At completion of Semester 1 and at the end of the Academic year, awards for each course and overall academic excellence are presented at Formal Assemblies and Presentation Evenings.
 To be eligible to receive an academic award, students will need to have demonstrated diligence and sustained effort to all aspects of their studies.
-They also need to have completed all College internal Assessments.
+Students will need to have completed all assessment items in the course.
 Typically, a student would need to demonstrate consistently high levels of application on their report (see criteria under 'reporting').

 The awards that are presented include: